Rex Weyler

 Rex Weyler (born September 10, 1947) is an American-Canadian author, journalist and ecologist.
 He has worked as a writer, editor, and publisher.
 In the 1970s, Weyler served as a director of the original Greenpeace Foundation, and as campaign photographer and publisher of the Greenpeace Chronicles.
 He was a cofounder of Greenpeace International in 1979.

 Weyler is the author of multiple books about Greenpeace history (Greenpeace: The Inside Story) and religious commentary (The Jesus Sayings: A Quest for His Authentic Message).
 In the 1990s, he coauthored a U.S. patent for music tuning software and co-founded Justonic Tuning Inc. with his partner Bill Gannon, to develop and market the product.

 Life and education

 Weyler attended high school with future first lady Laura Welch Bush and future US Army General Tommy Franks.)

 On April 5, 2005, the Urban Environmental Policy Center on the Occidental College campus awarded Weyler and Dennis Zane, a fellow student organizer, the Alumni Community Action Award.

 Weyler has three siblings.
 He married Glenn Jonathans in Nijmegen, Netherlands in 1971 and immigrated to Canada in 1972.
 Weyler and Jonathans divorced in 1980.
 Weyler married Lisa Gibbons in 1991.
 They now live on Cortes Island B.C., Canada.
 Lisa Gibbons is an artist and youth educator.
-Weyler and Gibbons have 3 sons, and been foster parents with the BC Federation of Foster Parents.
+Weyler and Gibbons have 3 sons, and have been foster parents with the BC Federation of Foster Parents.